bren-cere/grant-program/ideas/developer_console_topup/README.md

 # Grant Proposal: Developer Console Top-Up System 🚀 [WIP]

 Welcome to the **Developer Console Top-Up System** project!
-This README provides an overview of the challenges, proposed solutions, and implementation details for streamlining the top-up process for Decentralized Data Cloud (DDC) accounts.
+This README provides an overview of the challenges, proposed solutions, and implementation details for streamlining the top-up process for DDC accounts.
 Let's dive in! 🌟

 ---